redblobgames/circular-obstacle-pathfinding/README.md

 edges.
 Viewed from the endpoint which is not touching the circle, left surfing edges intersect the left side of the circle, while right edges touch the circle on the right side.
-Every hugging edge connects a left surfing edge with a right surfing edge, traveling around the circle clockwise from the left edge to the right edge.
+Every hugging edge connects a left surfing edge and a right surfing edge; if one were to traverse the hugging edge from the left surfing edge to the right surfing edge, travel around the circle would be clockwise.

 [Interactive diagram: three draggable circles with all bitangents drawn, with each bitangent endpoint drawn red or blue depending on